michaellgans/trove-capstone/README.md

 - Add Children Account Info
 - View Trove Family Tree and All Transaction History
 - View My Balance and Withholdings Balance Information
+- Trove Learning Center for Parents to Engage with Their Children
+- Quizzes On Lessons to Test Knowledge

 ## Roadmap